-In addition to its unique nature, Fell Lapland offers all the services necessary for a successful holiday: backcountry hiking and biking routes, an abundance of bird and fishing waterscross-country skiing trails, husky and reindeer safaris, snowmobile routes, freeriding, pleasant accommodation services and restaurants serving delicious meals.
-If you are after a holiday that offers more than just city sightseeing and nightclubs, Muonio is the place for you.
-Lapland welcomes you to experience the land of mystique.
+Fell Lapland offers all the services necessary for a successful holiday: backcountry hiking and biking routes, an abundance of bird and fishing waterscross-country skiing trails, husky and reindeer safaris, snowmobile routes, freeriding, pleasant accommodation services and restaurants serving delicious meals.
+If you are after a holiday that offers an escape from city sightseeing and nightclubs, Muonio is the place for you.
+Lapland welcomes you to discover the land of mystique.

 Green fire in the skies, blueberries in your buckets

-Nestled among the gentle fells of western Lapland, Muonio is the perfect place for to spend your summer, winter or any time in between.
+Nestled among the gentle fells of western Lapland, Muonio is the perfect place for to spend a silent summer, a raucous winter or anything in between.

-Finland’s most popular national park, Pallas-Yllästunturi, stretches from Enontekiö to the Ylläs ski villages, and it’s only a 20 minute drive from the comforts and conveniences of downtown Muonio.
+Get away from everyone and everything with a visit to Finland’s most popular national park, Pallas-Yllästunturi, stretching from Enontekiö to the Ylläs ski villages, only a 20 minute drive from the comforts and conveniences of downtown Muonio.
 In winter, cross-country paths thread throughout the park, over 500 kilometers’ worth!
-When the snow melts, take a deep breath of the cleanest air in the world as you traverse the trails connecting the villages, visitor centers and resorts that dot the park and its environs.
-Take a break from the digital world and take a hike instead.
+When the snow melts, take a deep breath of the cleanest air in the world as you traverse the myriad trails connecting the villages, visitor centers and resorts that dot the park and its environs.
+Take a break from the noisy digital world and take a hike instead.
 The popular Hetta-Pallas trail has been explored for the last 80 years and gives you four days to experience and absorb the Lapland wilderness.

 Water-lovers can enjoy swimming in the crisp waters of Lake Muoniojärvi or canoeing the Muonio River.
 Fishermen can spend their days on the banks of the Särkijärvi (Roach Lake) or take a boat across Lake Jerisjärvi and join the Shaman of Jerisjärvi by the fire in a kota.
 This lake is also popular for Finland’s national animal: seven swans even choose to say here all winter-long, even when the temperature drops to -30.
 You can see these hardy Arctic survivors from the road from Särkijärvi to Pallas.

-When the sun starts setting again (sometime in August), anyone and everyone can wander among the marshes, fields and forests to collect berries and mushrooms.
-Harriniva and Särkijärven Majat organizes guided trips to the best spots for blueberries, cloudberries, porcino mushrooms and more.
+When the sun starts setting again (sometime in August), anyone can wander among the marshes, fields and forests to collect berries and mushrooms.
+Local tourism operators organize guided trips to the best spots for blueberries, cloudberries, porcino mushrooms and more.

 If your winter holiday must have slopes and speed, Ski Resort Olos, about halfway between Muonio and the Pallas-Yllästunturi National Park, has ten slopes and four lifts.
 A great place to ski in peace, away from the crowds of the other ski resorts.
 Deeper into the fells, your chances for skiing grow exponentially.
 The tall, gentle fells are a paradise for backcountry riders and snow surfers, and Ski Resort Pallas offers nine slopes of natural snow.